Cumberland Law Review Vol. 50

-By Monday, May 1, 2017, authors should submit a one to two page proposal for their papers which should include the title, a detailed (500 word) abstract, and either a brief biographical note, resume, or CV of author.
-Proposals, along with authors’ contact information, should be submitted via e-mail to the Cumberland Law Review’s Acquisitions Editor, Matt Hambrick via email no later than Monday, May 1, 2017.
+By Monday, June 17, 2019, authors should submit a one to two page proposal for their papers which should include the title, a detailed (500 word) abstract, and either a brief biographical note, resume, or CV of the author.
+Proposals, along with authors’ contact information, should be submitted via e-mail to the Cumberland Law Review’s Acquisitions Editor, John Wesley Williamson via email no later than Monday, June 17, 2019.
 These proposals may be emailed to email@example.com.
-Please put “Vol. 48 Call for Papers” in the subject line.
-The proposals should be submitted as a standard PDF document.
+Please put “Vol. 50 Call for Papers” in the subject line.

 - Acceptance of Proposals

-By Friday, May 5, 2017, the Cumberland Law Review Acquisitions Editor and Editorial Board will make a decision on all proposals.
-During the decision making process, the Acquisitions Editor may be in touch with authors to further discuss or clarify proposals.
-The Committee will contact authors via email regarding their proposals by Monday, May 8, 2017 at 5:00 PM.
+No later than Monday, June 24, 2019, the Cumberland Law Review Acquisitions Committee will reach a final decision on all proposals.
+During the decision-making process, the Acquisitions Editor may be in touch with authors to further discuss or clarify proposals.
+The Committee will contact authors via email regarding their proposals no later than Monday, June 24, 2019, at 5:00 PM.

 - Completion Deadline

-By Monday, July 17, 2017, the Cumberland Law Review must receive the completed paper with a 200-word abstract.
-Each paper will be screened by the Cumberland Law Review Editorial Board for clarity, grammar, compliance with Bluebook citation format, and relevance to the call.
-The Editorial Board may require further rewriting of the paper to bring it to an acceptable standard.
+By Monday, August 26, 2019, the Cumberland Law Review must receive the completed paper with a 200-word abstract.
+Each paper will be reviewed by the Cumberland Law Review Editorial Board for clarity, grammar, compliance with Bluebook citation format, and relevance to the call.
+During this process, the Editorial Board may request further rewriting of the paper to ensure the work conforms to these parameters

-Papers should be no less than 25 pages and 150 footnotes and no more than 60 pages and 400 footnotes.
-Papers should be formatted in compliance with academic literature standards.
+Papers should be no less than 25 pages and 150 footnotes, and no more than 60 pages and 400 footnotes.
+Papers should be formatted pursuant to academic literature standards.
 The Bluebook citation method should be utilized for footnote text.
 All submissions should be Microsoft Word files, double spaced, in Times New Roman font.

-Cumberland Law Review looks forward to receiving proposals in response to the call, and is happy to respond to inquiries from interested parties.
-Questions may be addressed to our Acquisitions Editor, Matt Hambrick, at firstname.lastname@example.org.
+The Cumberland Law Review looks forward to receiving proposals in response to the call, and we are happy to respond to inquiries from interested parties.
+Questions may be addressed to our Acquisitions Editor, John Wesley Williamson, at firstname.lastname@example.org.
 Please put “Call for Papers Inquiry” in the subject line in order to ensure a prompt response.
-Thank you for your interest in the Cumberland Law Review and developing artificial intelligence and automated technologies.
+Thank you for your interest in the Cumberland Law Review.
 We look forward to reviewing your submissions and working with you in the future.